UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 - **Text `Entry` boxes** - including associated events

 **Task**
 It is suggested that you follow along with this project.
-You won't habve to type everything in as the final sources are available.
+You won't have to type everything in as the final sources are available.

 **A word about MVVM**
 It should be stressed this point that a conscious effort is being made to 'keep it simple'.
-For sure there are benefits from employing patterns, such as Model-View-ViewModel (MVVM) which incorporares 'binding' between components.
+For sure there are benefits from employing patterns, such as Model-View-ViewModel (MVVM) which incorporates 'binding' between components.
 However, there is already much to take in, so this will be deferred to a later discussion.
-Afterall, how is anyone supposed to appreciate the solution to a problem before they've encountered the problem?
-The intent here is to first become familiar and even comfortable with Xamarin Forms, maybe encounter some spaghetti code mess on route, before recognising the need and desire to employ patterns to bring things back under greater control.
+After all, how is anyone supposed to appreciate the solution to a problem before they've encountered the problem?
+The intent here is to first become familiar and even comfortable with Xamarin Forms, maybe encounter some spaghetti code mess on route, before recognizing the need and desire to employ patterns to bring things back under greater control.
 Motivation is key in education, maybe it is _the_ key.
 Without first establishing a need, clever and elegant solutions risk being passed by as just more 'stuff' to know.

 **A word about unit testing**
 In the next section we will encounter Unit Testing.
 This is something that is easily grasped and can be liberating (I know this sounds a little hippy with bear with me).
-It is also a great vehicle to practise our C# and to help us reflect on the code being written.
+It is also a great vehicle to practice our C# and to help us reflect on the code being written.
 Most of all, it allows us to slow down, test what we have crafted, and _build confidence_ so we can progress with greater confidence.
 It is sometimes said that to go faster, you must first slow down.
-I recognise that in myself whether writing software, HDL or designing some electronics.
+I recognize that in myself whether writing software, HDL or designing some electronics.
 Unit testing can help here and can still be quite satisfying.

-Although considered good practise, I do not consider unit testing an advanced concept.
-I remmeber the first time I encountered unit testing.
+Although considered good practice, I do not consider unit testing an advanced concept.
+I remember the first time I encountered unit testing.
 30 minutes in and I was wondering, _why had I not known about this before?_ If you've not done unit testing before, maybe you will experience something similar.
 Visual studio also makes it very easy to implement.

 Such testing regimes has become a necessity in part due to the complexity of modern software.
 In the early 1980's, life was simpler - you wrote BASIC (Beginners All-purpose Symbolic Instruction Code) into an interpreter, and saw instant results.
 You would often write short little programs to try ideas, and back then, a small red cube moving across the screen scored 'cool points' with your friends.
 It did not matter so much that your code structure got a little out of control and turned to digital spaghetti.

 Now the bar is higher, and we are (even mentally) trapped inside large IDEs and complex frameworks, not always feeling in total control.
 Even the humble "hello world" application gets entangled with user interface components, classes, Frameworks etc. Yes, you can write console applications and that is fine, but unit testing let's you write just functions to test your own project code all in the same solution.
 No mess, no UI, just code all kept tidily together.
 Best of all, as you update your project code, you can keep applying those tests.
 If you find a bug, you return to the tests.
 It's similar to testing an electronic circuit where you pull out a component (from a bigger system) and test it in isolation.
 Trying to do this while still connected to everything else adds further orders of magnitude levels of complexity.
-Longer term, we aim to write our code more like an electronic circuit - component based and inheretly testable.
+Longer term, we aim to write our code more like an electronic circuit - component based and inherently testable.

 Unit Testing is also brought in early as it underpins some of the benefits (that MVVM thing again) that will become apparent later in the course.
 As a heads-up, with certain architectural decisions, it becomes possible to test the code that manages your UI state.
-If you've ever written an activity (Android) or view contoller (iOS) you may recognise this problem.
-If not, don't worry, you're going to meet it in Xamarin Forms as well. _Testing UI logic_ is a pretty big thing - you've met those bugs, the button that was not reenabled, the visual element that was not updated, the switch that was ignored etc.
+If you've ever written an activity (Android) or view controller (iOS) you may recognize this problem.
+If not, don't worry, you're going to meet it in Xamarin Forms as well. _Testing UI logic_ is a pretty big thing - you've met those bugs, the button that was not re-enabled, the visual element that was not updated, the switch that was ignored etc.

 As a closing point, some perspective.
 The problem of testing will not go away.
-Any stateful system that depends on a sequence of events is always going to be trouble.
-Testing needs to be performed at all levels - user, UI, unit, and manual code walkthroughs.
+Any statefull system that depends on a sequence of events is always going to be trouble.
+Testing needs to be performed at all levels - user, UI, unit, and manual code walk-through.
 For sequential logic, full coverage soon becomes impossible to achieve.
 It's why safety critical systems often use older established technology that has undergone thousands / millions of hours.
 Anyway, we want to write code and not waffle on about testing, so with that in mind, let's build another app.

 # StackLayout
 Let's start with a simple example of using stack layout, and explore some of the layout options.